 - Sputum culture: several are usually performed; specimen coughed up from your lungs is examined under a microscope and put on special media to grow the germs

-Our hospital and research laboratory at UT Health Science Center has been working for more than 15 years with the Food and Drug Administration (FDA) and several pharmaceutical companies (who make drugs called antibiotics which fight against these germs) to find ways to better treat these NTM infections, especially MAC.
+Our hospital and research laboratory at UT Tyler Health Science Center has been working for more than 15 years with the Food and Drug Administration (FDA) and several pharmaceutical companies (who make drugs called antibiotics which fight against these germs) to find ways to better treat these NTM infections, especially MAC.
 Most NTM are resistant to the ordinary antibiotics used to treat them and, in the past, many treatments have failed.
-A combination of several newly available drugs along with some TB drugs has recently been used successfully to treat these NTM infections, including MAC.
+A combination of several newly available drugs along with some TB drugs have recently been used successfully to treat these NTM infections, including MAC.

-Your local physician or health department may have referred you to UT Health because of our expertise in treating MAC and the good results of our treatment protocols.
+Your local physician or health department may have referred you to UT Health because of our expertise in treating MAC and the favorable results of our treatment protocols.
 The combination and doses of drugs given to you will be based upon your clinical history, age, weight, and symptoms, as well as the results of your chest x-ray and sputum cultures.
-Using this information and our experience, we can determine the amount of each drug, how often you need to take it, and the length of time you need to take it so that you receive the greatest benefit and are spared as many side effects as possible.
+Using this information and our experience, we can determine the amount of each drug, how often you need to take it, and the length of time you need to take it so that you receive the greatest benefit and are spared from as many side effects as possible.

 Current standard treatment of MAC lung infection involves three drugs (biaxin, ethambutol, and rifampin) taken three times a week for a minimum of 15-18 months.
 Because many of these drugs have side effects, you should be monitored carefully while you are taking them.
 Monthly labs tests to check liver function, eye checks, and sputum cultures are necessary while you are on these drugs.
-Because NTM usually grow slowly in the body, it may take years for your disease to be recognized.
+Because NTM usually grows slowly in the body, it may take years for your disease to be recognized.
 However, treatment is essential in controlling and curing the diseases caused by NTM.

-- Formerly known as “atypical mycobacteria,” “atypical TB,” or “atypical AFB” and currently as “nontuberculous mycobacteria” or “NTM”
+- Formerly known as “atypical mycobacteria”, “atypical TB” or “atypical AFB” and currently as “nontuberculous mycobacteria” or “NTM”

 - Related to Mycobacterium tuberculosis (Mtb) but it is not TB.